Mertank/md5-anim/README.md

 #An MD5 animation viewer

 If you want to use this you will have to add md5mesh and md5anim files into the file found at assets/meshes.txt.
 You can just pull them out of Doom as long as they are md5 version 10.
 I can't distrubte them because of copyright.
+The GLSH code was provided to us to build upon.

 #Dependencies
 GLEW, glm, and Freeglut